nion-software/nionswift/design/data_model.md

 ### External Coordinate Systems

 Coordinate-system definitions and transforms are maintained outside annotated arrays.
-Annotated arrays participate in coordinate translation through the coordinate-system references and coordinate mappings in their axis groups.
+Annotated arrays participate in coordinate translation through the coordinate-system references and coordinate calibrations in their axis groups.

 Point translation, transform composition, resampling boundaries, and display use cases are described in [Coordinate Translation and Display](./coordinate_translation.md).